‘Bachelor In Paradise’ Star Raven Gates Makes Shocking Threat To Colton Underwood If He Hurts Tia Booth

 “First of all, Colton’s past dating history has been the It Girl.
 You’re the It Girl from your season, and he reached out to you.
 And then he went on Becca’s season, and now he’s back with you.
 I’m really concerned.
 I do not want to see you in heartbreak.
 You have to really see the true person that Colton is.”

-Gates when on to say that Colton’s actions don’t always line up with what his actions, and she urged her pal to use her “God-given woman intuition,” before issuing a major threat to Colton.
+Gates went on to say that Colton’s actions don’t always line up, and she urged her pal to use her “God-given woman intuition” before issuing a major threat to Colton.

 “If this ends badly, I’m gonna cut his penis off, and he can’t ever lose that virginity.”